 On a behind the scenes tour of our biodynamic* Jurlique Farm you will see and learn about the nature and science behind our skin care products.
 For visitors to South Australia, Jurlique Farm is a must-do Adelaide Hills tour.

-When: 10am Wednesday, Thursday and Friday (excluding Public Holidays)
+When: 10am Monday to Friday (excluding Public Holidays)

 Duration: 90 minutes

 You will see on the tour

 On the tour you will learn about